giellalt/lang-est-x-utee/est.md

 * `LEXICON First     ` a simplex word or the first part of a compound

+* `LEXICON FirstOpenClass     ` a simplex word or the first part of a compound
 * `  @P.POS.A@ Adjectives ;              `
 * `  @P.POS.A@ NoninflectingAdjectives ; `
 * `  @P.POS.AComp@ ComparativeAdjectives ;   `